Edinburgh-Stingers-IHC/constitution/README.md

 * Membership of the club shall be subject to an annual fee, which includes player registration insurance, and affiliation costs determined annually prior to season start up.
 * Membership is an annual renewable requirement starting from 1st of August each year lasting until 31st July of the following year.
 Payment is non-returnable.
 * Members are entitled to join a second club as per the current rules of SIH (Recreational) and Edinburgh Stingers will permit / accept ‘second team’ members according to Second Team rules of SIH at the time of joining.
-* Membership of the Club entitles each member to a single vote in all events where voting on a motion is required \[e.g. election of Executive / General Committee posts at the AGM, changes to the constitution etc.]
+* Membership of the Club entitles each member to a single vote in all events where voting on a motion is required \[e.g. elections and constitutional changes processed under Section 17].
-* Membership entitles a member to hold an elected position after a period of two continuous seasons.
+* Eligibility: Members may hold a Board position (Chair, Secretary, Treasurer, Team Manager) after a period of two continuous seasons.
+Other elected roles (e.g., Head Coach) may be held after one continuous season.

 ---